 This post does contain affiliate links, where if you make a purchase through that link, at no extra cost to you, I may receive a small commission to help support this blog!
 If you would like to read my full disclosure, it is here.

-This happened to me SO MANY TIMES!
-I lost money because of my poorly planned travels.
+I lost so much moneymoney because of my poorly planned travels.

 Storytime: On a Thursday night at a bar in Florence, my friend and I decided to buy train tickets to Rome for the next day.
 We woke up feeling… not great.
 But we still dragged our feet to Santa Maria Novella Station only to spend a hot, miserable day in Rome and having to buy another ticket for an earlier departure – wasting about $100!